kubernetes-sigs/gateway-api/geps/gep-2649/index.md

 !!! warning
-    This GEP has been merged back into [GEP-713](https://gateway-api.sigs.k8s.io/geps/gep-713/) and now it's a Memoradum.
-Please see the original specification of Metaresources and Policy Attachment for the current state of the pattern.
+    This GEP has been merged back into [GEP-713](https://gateway-api.sigs.k8s.io/geps/gep-713/) and now it's now obsolete.
+Please refer the original specification of Metaresources and Policy Attachment for the current state of the pattern.

 Describe and specify a design pattern for a class of metaresource that can